Disciplinary literacy: Application

 Disciplinary literacy practices can be found in math, science, English-language arts, and social studies courses at the middle school, secondary, and post-secondary education levels.
 Each content area develops its own set of techniques for teaching content within the classroom, which can then be used in conjunction with other content areas.
 Some of these practices can be reviewed in the upcoming text.
 Note that the practices specified below serve only to provide context for disciplinary literacy in practice, and are, by no means, an instructional guidebook.

 Within a social studies classroom, teachers are expected to incorporate the four dimensions of Inquiry Arc.
 To do so, teachers have created and administered lessons in which they incorporate local artifacts and primary sources into their curriculum to teach the desired content.
 Teachers will contextualize these artifacts to make connections to global occurrences to increase student knowledge of the mandated Social Studies content.

 In an English Language Arts classroom, teachers have been noted to refer to the administered content as "art".
 The notion of English Language Arts as an art form used to inform students of the "art of language".
 Methods that promote this include, but are not limited to close reading, in which students are expected to read and reread a text, accompanied by annotations to identify the full meaning of the text.

 Science classes foster literacy through the incorporation of vocabulary and classification skills in practice.
 To assist in understanding science content, educators teach the meanings and uses of prefixes and suffixes.
-Additionally, educators use the Frayer Model as a method to teach content specific vocabulary before and during the reading of a text.
+The Frayer Model uses a graphic organiser technique to explore the meaning and use of an unfamiliar word before and during its context-specific sense in a text.
 Furthermore, science educators administer hands-on activities and laboratory experiments to encourage inquiry, fusing literacy skills through the recording of data during and after these activities.